RaphaelIT7/gmod-holylib/README.md

 #### voicechat.BroadcastVoiceData(VoiceData data, table plys = nil)
 Same as `voicechat.SendVoiceData` but broadcasts it to all players.<br>
-If given a table it will only send it to thoes players.<br>
+If given a table it will only send it to those players.<br>

 #### voicechat.ProcessVoiceData(Player ply, VoiceData data)
 Let's the server process the VoiceData like it was received from the client.<br>